Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/coral-angular/index.md

 ## Why is this deprecated?

 AngularJS is effectively dead, and it is better to use a modern JavaScript framework.
-CoralUI 2 is also no replaced by CoralUI 3.
+CoralUI 2 is also now replaced by CoralUI 3.

 ## Purpose